loomchild/webflow-alpinejs/README.md

 ### Slider

 Wrap the slider in a Div Block and initialize the component by adding `x-data` attribute with `slider` value.
+You can also attach to any slider component on the page by passing it's selector as a parameter, e.g. `slider('#myslider')`.

 The component contains `slide` variable indicating current slide index (read/write) and `slideCount` variable (read-only).
 It also contains `nextSlide()` and `previousSlide()` convenience methods.

 ### Tabs

 Wrap the slider in a Div Block and initialize the component by adding `x-data` attribute with `tabs` value.
+You can also attach to any tabs component on the page by passing it's selector as a parameter, e.g. `tabs('#mytabs')`.

 The component contains `tab` variable indicating current tab index (read/write) and `tabCount` variable (read-only).
 It also contains `nextTab()` and `previousTab()` convenience methods.